Where to stay in Kyoto: My favourite areas and hotels

 • Rating: 9.2

-• Known for its elegant design and high-end amenities, Fauchon Hotel Kyoto offers a luxurious experience with spacious rooms and top-notch service.
+• Known for its elegant design and high-end amenities, Fauchon Hotel Kyoto is a real luxury experience with spacious rooms and top-notch service.
 Guests enjoy the excellent dining options, including a signature Fauchon café, and the beautiful decor that blends modern luxury with traditional Kyoto aesthetics.
 The hotel’s central location makes it a great base for exploring Kyoto.
 Attention to detail and personalized service are often highlighted in reviews, enhancing the overall luxury experience.

 A tranquil scene of a narrow canal in Kyoto's Gion district.
 Traditional Japanese buildings line the waterway, which is framed by lush green trees and plants.
 In the foreground, colorful wooden posts with Japanese characters are visible, likely part of a fence or walkway.
 The atmosphere is serene and evocative of old Japan